nrc-cnrc/gramble/docs/docs/tutorial/gs3.md

 If we were maintaining that all as a giant, human-curated list, adding anything at all would be prohibitively expensive.
 Someone might say, "Oh, we need to add a new verb root!" and that might add another 10,000 entries!
 Or they'd say, "We need to add the yes no question form!" and that means another 2.4 million entries.

 But when you're dealing with the parts, you just add the new parts.
-Like if I needed to add a new root to the Swahili database above, I don't have to add all 9 forms of it, I just have to add one more line in the `Root` table.
-And this doesn't change if I have 10,000 forms of each verb, it's still just adding one more line.
+Like if I needed to add a new root to the Swahili database above, I don't have to add all 9 forms of it, I just have to add one more row in the `Root` table.
+And this doesn't change if I have 10,000 forms of each verb, it's still just adding one more row.

 ## Let's back up and make one for English first